What do PSD2 and SCA mean for marketplaces?

 Even if your marketplace supports 3D Secure 1, most payment service providers recommend updating to the new 3D Secure 2 version to comply with SCA.
 According to Stripe, for instance, “3D Secure 2 will be the main method for authenticating online card payments and meeting the new SCA requirements”.
 Similarly, PayPal’s Braintree guide recommends integrating to 3DS 2.

 Adyen, on the other hand, recommends supporting both 3DS 1 and 3DS 2 in order to comply with SCA, as they project that “some European issuing banks may not be ready yet for 3D Secure 2 and still use 3D Secure 1 to comply with SCA”.
 Stripe recognizes the problem too, so their 3D Secure 2 process falls back to 3D Secure 1 automatically if the new version isn’t supported by the customer’s bank.
 MANGOPAY used their "smart routing tool" to process payments through 3DS 1, 3DS 2, or direct authorization during the transition period, after which they say they will route all payments through 3DS 2.

 To sum up, we recommend updating to the 3D Secure 2 protocol.
 Not only will you ensure SCA compliance, but you will also overcome challenges inherent in the 3D Secure 1 protocol.

 Adding a layer of security to your transaction flow is a positive thing.
 Online card payments that only rely on inserting the digits on the card are fragile and liable to fraud.
-A secure payment system can be a competitive advantage that increases trust in your marketplace.
+A secure payment system can be a competitive advantage that increases marketplace trust.